areejhum/matplotlip/README.md

-# Matplotlib Homework - The Power of Plots
+ The Power of Plots

 ## Background

 What good is data without a good plot to tell the story?

-So, let's take what you've learned about Python Matplotlib and apply it to a real-world situation and dataset:
+So, the project using Python Matplotlib and apply it to a real-world situation and dataset:

 ![Laboratory](Images/Laboratory.jpg)